 DUBROVNIK TO HVAR DAY TRIP

-Hvar Island is the most famous island in the Adriatic Sea and visitors have long been attracted to the sunny shoreline.
-While the nightlife on Hvar is epic, day trippers will find an abundance of things to do – from seeking out beaches along the coastline to trekking up to the hill topping fortresses.
+Hvar Island is the most famous Croatian island in the Adriatic Sea and visitors have long been attracted to the sunny shoreline.
+While the nightlife on Hvar is notorious, day trippers will find an abundance of things to do in Hvar Town – from seeking out beaches along the coastline to trekking up to the hill topping fortresses.

-For more information, read our blog post: Things To Do in Hvar Town.
+For more information, read our travel blog: Things To Do in Hvar Town.

 Ferry Ride to Hvar from Dubrvonik